percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 ## Is post-quantum encryption supported?

 No, it's not yet supported.
 In our implementation we reply on OpenSSL libraries that don't yet support post-quantum encryption.
+AÅ: Afaik newer versions of openssl support post-quantum algorithms.
+Maybe we should use some better excuse or mention what version we use?

 ## Can I encrypt an existing table?